Accountant Southend

 What is the Punishment for Money Laundering in the UK?

-Money laundering offences are listed under Part 7 of Proceeds of Crime Act 2002.
-Principal offences can be categorised as a concealing offence, an arranging offence, or an acquisition offence.
-There is also a failure to disclose offence.
+Money laundering offences are listed under Part 7 of Proceeds of Crime Act 2002, money laundering offences include:

 Bookkeeping Services in Essex